 From BR Bullpen

-Note: This page discusses Hall of Fame infielder Ernie Banks.
-For the unrelated minor league first baseman Ernie Banks Jr., click here.
+Note: This page is about the Hall of Fame Chicago Cub infielder Ernie Banks.
+For the unrelated minor league first baseman Ernie Banks Jr. click here

 - Bats Right, Throws Right